okdistribute/folder-walker/readme.md

 #### `stream = walker(dirs, [opts])`

-Create a readable object stream of all files and folders inside of a `dir`.
+Create a readable object stream of all files and folders inside of `dirs`.

 `dirs` can be a path to a directory or an array of paths to directories.